tezosprime/tezosprime/README.md

 * open source

 All code is open source.
 As of June 2018, the code for the original Tezos implementation is under the exclusive copyright of Digital Ledger Systems, a U.S. based company.
-The Tezos' code uses none of the code written by Digital Ledger Systems, but instead uses code forked from other OCaml open source projects dating back to 2015
+The Tezos' code uses none of the code written by Digital Ledger Systems, but instead uses code forked from other OCaml open source projects dating back to 2015, more than a year before the first public release of Tezos code by Digital Ledger Systems.

 * pseudonymously developed